vasanthk/web-security-basics/README.md

 Since the HTTP protocol is stateless, this means that if we authenticate a user with a username and password, then on the next request, our application won’t know who we are.
 We would have to authenticate again.

+The Access Token is a credential that can be used by a client to access an API.
+The access_token should be used as a Bearer credential and transmitted in an HTTP Authorization header to the API.

-A refresh token is a special kind of JWT that is used to authenticate a user without them needing to re-authenticate.
+A Refresh token is a special kind of JWT that is used to authenticate a user without them needing to re-authenticate.

 The main advantage of a refresh token is that it is easier to detect if it is compromised.